SignPath/website/docs/blog/_posts/2024-10-08-code-integrity-quality.md

 > Code integrity is a measurement used in the software delivery lifecycle.
 It measures how high the source code's quality is when it is passed on to QA.

 Huh?
 Code integrity is a measure of code quality?
-Given that Wikipedia is often the “go-to” source for authoritative definitions, this article only reinforces my point.
-The need for clarity and accuracy in defining such critical terms.
+Given that Wikipedia is often the “go-to” source for authoritative definitions, this article only reinforces my point -- the need for clarity and accuracy in defining such critical terms.

 It wouldn't be a big deal if the integrity/quality confusion were confined to a single Wikipedia article.
 But the article is just a symptom of a wider problem.
 The conflation crops up again and again, even on product pages of (otherwise sophisticated) technology companies.